MiralotWhy MiralotHow toFAQRegister nowLogin

 8. Data Retention

-Your personal data is retained while your account is active and for as long as necessary to provide our services.
+• Active accounts: Data retained while the account is active and as needed to provide services.

-• Personal data and film materials: Deleted within 90 days after completion of all festival submissions
+• After account deletion: Personal data and film materials deleted within 90 days after completion of all festival submissions, or at the latest 24 months after the last submission activity on the account, whichever is earlier.

-• Anonymized metadata: May be retained indefinitely for service improvement (you can object under Art.
-21 GDPR)
+• Anonymised metadata: May be retained indefinitely for service improvement (you can object under Art.
+21 GDPR).

-• Server log files: Retained for 31 days for security purposes (fraud detection, abuse prevention)
+• Server log files: Retained for 31 days.

-Deleted data may remain in our backup systems for up to 90 days after deletion.
-Backups are automatically overwritten on a rolling basis.
+• Backups: Deleted data may persist in backups for up to 90 days on a rolling basis.

 9. Your Data Protection Rights